oudesnepelaar/scrapert/README.md

 It looks like the days of Web 2.0 are really over.
 This is why old fashioned HTML scraping is still relevant, because the technology to do it properly (e.g. RSS and APIs) seems to have come and gone.
 It's not a technology issue, but a content ownership and control issue.

+There is still a Quartz dependency in the project that can be removed, as the backend updates are no longer part of the plan.